Alejogb1/job-board/blog-data/difference-between-master-and-transaction-table.md

 I hope that clears it up for you there are no magic tricks or silver bullets it is just good old fundamental database design concepts understanding when to use master and when to use transaction tables is a must when you want to create an application that has good performance and is easily maintainable in the future.

 Ah I think I remembered a joke from back in the day about this: What do you call a table that's always changing?
-A transaction table obviously haha okay okay back to the code.
+A transaction table obviously haha   back to the code.

 So yeah that's the main difference I hope that’s all clear enough for you I tried to be as practical as I could with real examples from what I’ve experienced in my career.
 Good luck out there.